 - For GCPW, Chrome Browser 81 or later

-Supported editions for this feature: Business Starter, Standard and Plus; Enterprise; Education and Enterprise for Education; G Suite Basic and Business; Essentials; Cloud Identity Free and Premium.
+Supported editions for this feature: Business Starter, Standard and Plus; Enterprise; Education Fundamentals, Standard, Teaching and Learning Upgrade and Plus; G Suite Basic and Business; Essentials; Cloud Identity Free and Premium.
 Compare your edition

 You can let users sign in to a Windows 10 device using the Google Account your organization provides.
 You can configure GCPW so that a user’s Google Account syncs with their Active Directory or local Windows profiles.
 GCPW also provides the following benefits: